Troubleshooting operating system problems can be difficult.

 continue into the KDL screen.
 This rarely works however as KDL exceptions are generally raised with good reason.

-KDL exceptions should always be reported to the Haiku bug tracker. (either by searching for existing bugs, or reporting new undiscovered bugs)
+KDL exceptions should always be reported to the Haiku bug tracker (either by searching for existing bugs, or reporting new undiscovered bugs).

 Since obtaining the data in a KDL can be challenging at times, the following steps are generally used to report KDL exceptions to the Haiku developers:

-btis run to ensure a detailed backtrace is shown on screen.
+btis run to ensure a detailed backtrace is shown on screen

-- A picture is taken of all text on the screen ensuring the text is as clear as possible.
+- A picture is taken of all text on the screen ensuring the text is as clear as possible

 - The picture is provided to existing or new bug reports with the architecture and build (hrevXXXXXX)

-Black screen after booting
+Blank or corrupted screen after booting

 Use fail-safe video mode boot option.
 This will disable any specialized hardware acceleration or mode setting and fall back to basic VESA or Frame buffer based video resolutions and rendering.